Dean Kremer: Baltimore Orioles (2018–2026)

-Baltimore Orioles (2020–present)

 2020–21

 On September 6, 2020, the Orioles called Kremer up to the majors.
 In his MLB debut, he allowed only one run and one hit while striking out seven batters (the most in an Orioles' debut in two decades) in a six-inning start, and was the winning pitcher in a 5–1 victory over the New York Yankees at Camden Yards.
 He became the fourth Orioles starter to throw six innings or more of one-hit ball in his debut.
 He was the first Israeli citizen to pitch in the major leagues, and the second (after catcher Ryan Lavarnway) to play in the majors.

 Kremer made more history by becoming just the second rookie to—in each of his first three starts—throw at least five innings, with one or no runs, four or fewer hits, and at least six strikeouts; Eduardo Rodriguez of the Boston Red Sox is the other pitcher to accomplish that feat.

 Kremer ended the 2020 season with a 4.82 ERA, a 1–1 record, and 22 strikeouts in 18.2 innings over 4 starts.

 Kremer struggled in 2021, with a 7.55 ERA, a 0–7 record, and 47 strikeouts in 53.2 innings over 13 starts.